Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Applications of noncommutative Fourier series

 \subsection{Poisson summation for any group}

 We now sketch how the derivation of a Poisson summation formula extends to generic compact Lie groups.
 Eqs.~\eqref{e95} and \eqref{e114} are thus special cases of a more general result on noncommutative Fourier series.
+As mentioned in section \ref{ssequant}, this is typically crucial for path integral computations in the Hilbert space $L^2(G)$ \cite{Beauvillain2}.

 Note first that the SU(2) Poisson summation formula \eqref{e114} involves two-dimensional integrals.
 Indeed, for SU(2), the localization of $\mathcal I$-invariant plane waves \eqref{e103} occurs on planes rather than points, leading to integrals along those planes.
 For a more general Lie group $G$, Poisson summation similarly leads to $(n-r)$-dimensional integrals, where $n=\dim(G)$ and $r$ is the rank (the dimension of a maximal torus).
 The idea of the derivation is thus the same as in SU(2): start with a function $\psi\in L^2(\mathfrak{g})$, then make it $\mathcal I$-invariant by acting with the projector \eqref{proji}.
 With the notation introduced around \eqref{e84}, and using the action \eqref{big nctranslation} of exponential operators on functions, this yields the periodic function